My Personal Peruvian Prison: The Slow Boat From Iquitos To Pulcalpa

 The room was about 6 x 9 feet, just big enough for two of us and our bags, the hard bunk beds with their filthy mattresses, and the equally filthy seatless toilet.
 The water from the shower head flowed brown, but it was so chokingly hot and humid I didn’t care.
 The cracked walls were home to a steady stream of ants and cockroaches so large it appeared they were on steroids.

 Since I took the fast boat from Ecuador to Iquitos, Peru, I decided to take a slow boat from Iquitos south to Pulcalpa, aka the mainland.
-General tickets, meaning it’s a free-for-all and hopefully you will find a spot to hang your hammock somewhere, were $30/person for 5 days and 4 nights including meals, or you could pay $60/person for a “cabin” + meals.
+General tickets, meaning it’s a free-for-all and hopefully you will find a spot to hang your hammock somewhere, were $30/person for five days and four nights including meals, or you could pay $60/person for a “cabin” + meals.
 J and I opted for the cabin so we could lock our stuff up and have our own toilet, but also brought hammocks.

 Our boat, The Henry III, left approximately two entire days after it was supposed to and we loaded on all of our luggage including J’s motorcycle.
 No biggie, right?
 Wrong.
 Getting on and off of The Henry III involved